 My mother’s brother, James William “Bill” WILSON, Uncle Bill, gave me what appears to be the original of the above-mentioned typed manuscript in the year 2000, as well as a large pile of documents that he, his wife Jane (BROTHERS) WILSON, Aunt Janie, and Mary M. (VAN DUYN) OVERTON (my maternal grandmother’s sister, Aunt Mag) had photocopied and collected.
 I sorted the papers and placed them in file folders.
 They filled a cardboard file box.

-The document I am using for this article contains some of the data from the bound manuscript, only in typed form.
+The document I am using for this article contains some of the data from the manuscript, but in typed form.

 Statements to Analyze